BKWLD/vue-modal/README.md

 ## Props

 * `closable`: prevent the user from closing the modal (like for an age gate)
 * `type`: Adds a `.type-*` class to `.bvm-slot` for styling the modal.
+See index.vue for included styles.
 Default is "standard", which is a generic modal.
-See `index.vue` for included styles.
-* `removeOnClose`: Default is true.
-If true, VueModal will destroy itself when closed.
-If false, it animates out and renders nothing, and can be destroyed by calling its `destroy` method.
+* `removeOnClose`: If true, VueModal will destroy itself when closed.
+If false, it animates out and renders nothing, and can be destroyed by calling its destroy() method.
+Default is true.
-* `openOnMount`: Default is true.
-If true, VueModal will animate open when mounted.
-If false, it mounts but renders nothing, and must be opened by calling its `open` method.
+* `openOnMount`: If true, VueModal will animate open when mounted.
+If false, it mounts but renders nothing, and must be opened by calling its open() method.
+Default is true.
 * `transition`: (string) Name of the transition on the `.bvm-slot` element.
 Default is "slide-up".
 * `bkgTransition`: (string) Name of the transition on the `.bvm-background` element.
 Default is "fade".

 ## Events

 * `open`: Emitted when the modal opens (at the transition start)
-* `close`: When the modal closes (at the transition start)
+* `close`: Emitted when the modal closes (at the transition start)
-* `afterLeave`: When the modal close transition has finished
+* `afterLeave`: Emitted when the modal's close transition has finished
-* `destroyed`: Emitted right before the modal destroys itself (when `removeOnClose` is true)
+* `destroyed`: Emitted right before the modal destroys itself

 ## MountOnBody Function

-Use this function to add VueModal to the page.
+You'll use this function to add your modal to the page.

 MountOnBody is an async function that:
 * Mounts a component appended to the end of the document body